Frequently asked questions

 Planning and booking your next holiday

-If I have an existing booking, can I still make changes depending on the colour of my booked destination?
+If I have an existing booking, can I still make changes depending on which UK government list my booked destination is on?

 Yes.
 You can change your travel plans or postpone up to 15 days before your travel date and we will not charge you should you choose to change to a new destination or move your travel dates.
 You can rebook to travel any time before 31 December 2022.
 Additionally, if you choose to cancel due to any Covid-19 related reasons* outlined here you will receive a full refund.

-Can I cancel and get a refund if I have booked a green or amber destination?
+Can I cancel and get a refund if I have booked a destination that is listed on the UK Government’s ‘rest of the world’ list?

-If your chosen destination is on the green or amber list the good news is that your holiday will operate as planned.
+If your chosen destination is on the ‘rest of the world’ list the good news is that your holiday will operate as planned.
 If you have already booked using our BWC policy you can change your travel plans or postpone up to 15 days before your travel date.
 We will not charge you should you choose to change to a new destination or move your travel dates.
 You can rebook to travel any time before 31 December 2022.
 If your booking is not covered by our BWC policy and you do not wish to travel standard cancellation terms and conditions would apply.

 Can I cancel and get a refund if I have booked a red destination?